MicrosoftDocs/architecture-center/docs/reference-architectures/ai/realtime-scoring-python.md

 ## DevOps considerations

 In this architecture the scoring images are created by the Machine Learning model and deployed as containers on AKS.
 You can integrate the entire architecture into a release pipeline for model management and oprationalization, including DevOps tasks for data sanity test, model training on different compute targets, model version management, model deployment as real-time web service, staged deployment to QA/production environments, integration testing and functional testing.
-The [Machine learning operationalization (MLOps) for Python models using Azure Machine Learning](./mlops-python.md) reference architecture shows how to implement a continuous integration (CI), continuous delivery (CD), and retraining pipeline for an AI application using Azure DevOps and Azure Machine Learning.
+The [Machine learning operationalization (MLOps) for Python models using Azure Machine Learning][mlops-ra] reference architecture shows how to implement a continuous integration (CI), continuous delivery (CD), and retraining pipeline for an AI application using Azure DevOps and Azure Machine Learning.

 ## Deployment